sunny7712/Facial-Emotion-Recognition/README.md

 - Integrating the model with a robot or virtual assistant to recognize emotions and respond accordingly

 # Credits
-The Emotion Recognition dataset was inspired from the FER-2013 dataset.
+The dataset was Introduced by Goodfellow et al. in **Challenges in Representation Learning: A report on three machine learning contests**

 The model architecture was inspired from a Kaggle User AAYUSH MISHRA.